keymapperorg/KeyMapper/docs/contributing.md

 ### Branches 🌴

  - master: Everything in the latest stable release.
  - develop: The most recent changes.
 The app is potentially unstable but it can be successfully compiled.
-Merges into a release branch when enough has been changed for a new release.
+A new release is branched off of here.

- - release/*: Branched off develop.
-Beta releases for a particular release are compiled from here.
+ - release/*: Branched off develop if it is a new large release (e.g 2.4.0), otherwise it is branched off master for bug fix releases (e.g 2.3.1).
+Beta releases for a particular release are built from here.
 Once the code is stable, it will be merged into master.
 No big changes should be made/merged here as the purpose of this branch is to make a release stable.
 By separating upcoming releases from develop, new features can be worked on in develop without affecting the upcoming release's code base.
  - feature/*: Any new changes currently being developed.
 Merges into develop.
- - hotfix/*: Any small, quick (atleast things which SHOULD be quick) changes that need to be made.
-Merge into develop and release.
-If there is no release already being worked on, quickly release a new version depending on how critical the issue is and merge the new release branch into master.
+ - fix/*: A bug fix.
+This branch should be merged into a release branch and develop.

 ### Committing